cjhauhan/Capstone_Project_on_DemoBlaze/DemoBlazeProject/README.md

 # Demoblaze Capstone Project 🚀

 Automation framework built on the [Demoblaze](https://www.demoblaze.com/) demo e-commerce site.
 Covers **signup, login, product browsing, cart operations, and checkout** using Selenium + TestNG.

+This project was created as a **Capstone Project for Wipro NGA Training**.

 ---